I’ll tell you my story, maybe is yours too …

 Any sufficiently complicated model class contains an ad-hoc, informally-specified, bug-ridden, slow implementation of half of a state machine. — Reginald Braithwaite in How I Learned to Stop Worrying and ❤️ the State Machine.

-You already implement all kind of flows in your UI code, and probably you do it by manually handling all the cases and figuring out the edge cases by doing some exploratory testing.
+You already implement all kinds of flows in your UI code, and probably you do it by manually handling all the cases and figuring out the edge cases by doing some exploratory testing.
 This is known as the bottom-up approach and it is the most common approach to developing UIs these days.
 We attach event listeners to UI components and perform some kind of action inside it.
 For instance, in vanilla JS you can have:

 A matter of paradigms